malakx/TryHackMe/HaskHell/README.md

 ```
 Error: Could not locate Flask application.
 You did not provide the FLASK_APP environment variable.
 ```
 Seems we need to give some variable to get it running.
-After a while of searching I foun out that it can accept python scripts as input.
+After a while of searching I found out that it can accept python scripts as input.
 That's great news!
 Easiest way to exploit it is simple os spawn script in python:
 ```bash
 nano shell.py
 ```